-The stormwater diversion structure will be built on SE 3rd Avenue between SE Stark Street and SE Washington Street.
-Sewer pipe repair work will occur on SE Stark Street from SE Water Avenue to SE 6th Avenue.
+This project includes two phases.
+A stormwater diversion structure on SE 3rd Avenue between SE Stark Street and SE Washington Street is complete.
+Sewer pipe repair on SE Stark Street from SE Water Avenue to SE 6th Avenue will occur in late spring 2024.

 The project will be completed in two phases.

-Phase one will include construction of a stormwater diversion structure on SE 3rd Avenue between SE Washington Street and SE Stark Street.
-This work started June 13, 2022, and will take about five months to complete.
+Phase one constructed a stormwater diversion structure on SE 3rd Avenue between SE Washington Street and SE Stark Street.

 Phase two will repair the sewer pipe on SE Stark Street between SE 6th Avenue and the Willamette River.
-Phase two is expected to begin summer 2023 and take about six months to complete.
+Phase two is expected to start in late spring 2024 and take about six months to complete.
 See project area map for location of the pipe work.

 Businesses Open During Construction